webix-hub/docs/data/api/ui.datatable_getspan.md

 @template:	api_method
 @descr:
-the parameters of the returned array are:
+the elements of the returned array are:

 - id - (number/string/object) id of the row that starts colspan/rowspan
 - column - (string)	id of the column that starts colspan/rowspan